haseebawan45/Asan-Ilaaj/README.md

 - `lib/views/screens/common/calls/video_call_screen.dart` - Video call UI

 Calls can be initiated from the chat detail screen using the phone and video icons in the app bar.

+## Image Upload Functionality

+The app includes a centralized image upload service (`StorageService`) for handling all Firebase Storage operations:

+- **Location**: `lib/services/storage_service.dart`
+- **Functionality**:
+  - Optimized image compression before upload
+  - Standardized file paths for doctors and patients
+  - Specific methods for profile images and document uploads (medical licenses, etc.)
+  - Helper utilities for working with images

+For detailed documentation on the StorageService, see [README_STORAGE_SERVICE.md](README_STORAGE_SERVICE.md).